River algae monitoring and warnings

 Bay of Plenty lakes and rivers are at times affected by both free living (seen as discoloured, soupy looking water or surface scums) and attached forms (seen as dark olive green or light brown mats covering the river bed) of toxic blue-green algae.

+This web page is focused only on toxic blue-green algae in Bay of Plenty rivers.
 For an update on the status of blue green algae in the Rotorua Lakes visit the Lakes Health Warning page.

 Blue-green algae - How does it affect me?